enriqc3/CMPS-3240-Fib-x86/README.md

 * It should do this iteratively
 * You must do this in x86 and not C. Consult the previous disassembly/assembly lab for what the makefile targets should look like to do this.
+* You do not need to create new targets, or even a new file.
+It is OK if you modify fact.s to do Fibonacci instead.

 # Check off